-We are fully committed to the future prosperity of the town and HRDC has looked to sponsor a number of community led events taking place in Houghton Regis and Dunstable.
-Below is a selection of the events HRDC have or will be involved with this year
+We are fully committed to the future prosperity of the town and the HRDC has looked to sponsor and actively participate in number of community led events taking place in Houghton Regis and Dunstable, during recent years.
+Below is a selection of the events HRDC have been involved with during 2017, along with a number of community updates.
+We will continue to keep this page updated with information on the development of the site, so please check back for more information or alternatively, if you would like to receive our updates please register via on Contact Us Page.

 Work has begun to clear up the 200 tonnes of rubbish that were illegally fly tipped on the HRN1 site.
 We appreciate this is not something that the local community wishes to see and we are grateful for your patience whilst we dealt with this matter.
 HRDC worked with the relevant authorities to take remedial steps which included testing the waste prior to its removal.